You Trusted Your Safety to Your Driver

 Along with helping you through the insurance claims process, your lawyer can obtain important documents, such as a police report, medical records, phone records to determine if the driver was distracted at the time of the crash, and more.

 Your attorney can thoroughly review the details of your claim and build a strong claim in your favor.
 After an accident involving an Uber or Lyft driver, your priority should be recovering from this traumatic experience.
-Let attorney Justin Weinstein work on your behalf to fight for the compensation you deserve.Contact Us Today
+Let personal injury lawyer Justin Weinstein work on your behalf to fight for the compensation you deserve.Contact Us Today